Andrejkf/solution_behavioral_cloning_p3t1/report.md

 With these starategies the model performed well on track1 (test 1) but partially on track2 (challenge) track.

 Further data preprocessing.
 For example, by randomly shifting vertically and horizontally the training image data.
 More accurated data collection.
-To be honest, in most of mycollected data steering angle valeus were in most cases close to zero.
+To be honest, in most of mycollected data steering angle values were in most cases close to zero, so better data collection and non relevant data filtering should be added. to perfo

 This could be highly improved with further data preprocessing